mherbert7/microwave_networks/README.md

 ## Version
 This is currently being written to be compatible with Python 3.
 Development is being done in Python 3.6.3

+## Wiki
+Please head along to this repository's wiki to find (hopefully) helpful examples on how to use this module.